abilandz/NAT3054/Lecture_3/make.md

 1588067093
 ```

 These flags are instantly updated for each file by the underlying operating system.
-This can cause a lot of stress on the system, however, and to improve overall performance and to prevent disk wear, most Linux distributions disable the _atime_ ('Access') flag from being regularly updated.
+This can cause significant stress on the system, however, and to improve overall performance and to prevent disk wear, most Linux distributions disable the _atime_ ('Access') flag from being regularly updated.

 The key benefits of **make**:

 - Compilation is as efficient as possible — only modified source files are recompiled;
 - Trivial errors of forgetting to recompile the modified source file (for instance, files with important bugs fixed) are completely eliminated;
-- Solution for automation is general and it can be used for any programming language whose compiler can be run with a shell command (or more generically, for any project where some files must be updated automatically from others whenever the others change);
+- Solution for automation is general, and it can be used for any programming language whose compiler can be run with a shell command (or more generically, for any project where some files must be updated automatically from others whenever the others change);
 - Declarative specification language written in the so-called _makefiles_.